Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Surgeon

-When mending a condition with Craft while resting, instead of mending it by **1,** you may mend it by the number of your margin of effort.
+When mending a wound with Craft while resting, instead of mending it by **1,** you may mend it by the number of your margin of effort.

 ### Traps Everywhere